-Instant Pot Chicken and Dumplings From Scratch
+Quick Instant Pot Chicken and Dumplings – just 30 minutes

 Instant Pot Scratch-Made Creamy Chicken and Dumplings is ready in 30-minutes or less!
 This quick cooking dish is comfort food in a bowl.
 Comfort food for the common cold.

-Kids and adults alike absolutely cannot get enough of this scratch-made instant pot chicken and dumplings.
+Kids and adults alike absolutely cannot get enough of this scratch-made instant pot [paid link] chicken and dumplings.
 In fact, it’s the dumplings that have them running to the table at dinnertime.
 They’re simple to make and cost just pennies to prepare especially when compared to the cost of a can of ready-made biscuits.

 These fool-proof drop dumplings are so simple, you can let the kids mix the ingredients together.
 Then just drop by the spoonful onto the top of the finished soup.
 These dumplings cook in the time it takes to set the dinner table.